oldoddtw/LogExpress/README.md

 ## Setup
 The installation process of LogExpress is simple.
 1. Apply for a registration code.
-    +  Please send an email to [Apply registration code](mailto:service@logexpress.tw?subject=Apply%20for%20register%20code) to apply for a registration code.
+    +  Please send an [Email](mailto:service@logexpress.tw?subject=Apply%20for%20register%20code) to apply for a registration code.
 Please indicate the following information in the letter:
       > * Your country
       > * Your full name
       > * The software will be used by individual, or your organization (please indicate the name of the organization)